 As I look around the Rhondda, I am reminded that if we keep doing the same thing we will get the same results.
-It's time to do something differently.
-To end complacency and to stop being taken for granted.
-I am committed to policies that will provide solutions to our problems.
+It's time to do things differently, to end complacency and to stop being taken for granted.
+Since being elected as AM for the Rhondda I have been pushing for policies that will provide solutions to our problems.
 There is no problem we have that cannot be fixed.
 My vision for the Rhondda includes a plan to create jobs, to support and improve public services and to make the Rhondda and Wales a better place for all of us to live.
+I have campaigned to keep jobs and services such as surgeries and banks in the Rhondda.
+I am working with our Plaid Cymru team of councillors to ensure that the Rhondda isn't forgotten by RCT.

 I was born and raised in the Rhondda.
 My values were forged in the working class community of Penygraig – the place that I have chosen to live and bring up my daughter, on the same street where my father and I grew up.